v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex10_Power_BI_report.md

 4. This opens the **Microsoft Download Center** for **Microsoft Power BI**.
 Scroll down to the **Microsoft Power BI Desktop** section and select **Download.**

 5. In the **Choose the download you want** window, select **PBIDesktopSetup_x64.exe** then select **Next** on the bottom of the screen.
-The status of the download will display on the notification bar at the bottom of the screen.
+The status of the download will display on the notification bar at the top of the screen.

 6. On the notification bar at the bottom of the screen, select **Open file** once the download of **PBIDesktopSetup_x64.exe** is complete.